Wellskin Dermatology & Aesthetics

 Treating hidradenitis suppurativa can involve medications, surgery, or a combination of both approaches.
 Some medications are topical while others are oral.

-The team at Access Dermatology Clinic creates an individualized treatment plan for your case and sees you regularly with follow-up visits.
+The team at Wellskin Dermatology & Aesthetic Clinic creates an individualized treatment plan for your case and sees you regularly with follow-up visits.

 Your hidradenitis suppurativa treatment might involve:

 You can manage many of the symptoms of hidradenitis suppurativa with medications like biologics, antibiotics, retinoids, steroid injections, and hormones.
-The team at Access Dermatology Clinic monitors you for results and side effects and can adjust your medications if necessary.
+The team at Wellskin Dermatology & Aesthetic Clinic monitors you for results and side effects and can adjust your medications if necessary.

 Laser therapy for hidradenitis suppurativa involves a carbon dioxide laser to help minimize or eliminate the sores.